Bleach Is Acid Or Base

 • Reaction with Organic Matter: Bleach reacts with organic matter through oxidation.
 This involves the transfer of electrons from the organic molecule to the hypochlorite ion, resulting in the breakdown of the organic molecule and the reduction of the hypochlorite ion to chloride ions (Cl⁻).
 This is the primary mechanism behind bleaching and disinfection.

 • Reaction with Acids (Dangerous!): The reaction between bleach and acids is highly exothermic and produces harmful byproducts.
-For example, the reaction with hydrochloric acid (HCl) generates chlorine gas (Cl₂), a highly toxic and corrosive gas.
+Here's one way to look at it: the reaction with hydrochloric acid (HCl) generates chlorine gas (Cl₂), a highly toxic and corrosive gas.

 NaClO(aq) + 2HCl(aq) → Cl₂(g) + NaCl(aq) + H₂O(l)